Finally, it’s time to close on your new home, but before the actual day of closing there are a few other things that have to happen.

 Be prepared to sign lots of documents that the closing agent will review at closing and remember to ask any questions as you go along.
 Then you will get the keys and become the official owner of your new home.

-Don’t worry, you won’t be on your own through this process, a good agent will be there to remind you of everything that is going on and anything you need to take care of.
+Don’t worry, you won’t be on your own through this process, I can be there to remind you of everything that is going on and anything you need to take care of.
+Ready to get started?
+Give me a call or sent me a message.